 - No more than two weeks prior to the commencement of ground-disturbing activities, the City shall retain a qualified biologist to perform survey for western pond turtle within suitable aquatic and upland habitat within the proposed project site.
-Surveys will include western pond turtle nests as well as individuals.
-The biologist (with the appropriate agency permits) will temporarily move any identified western pond turtles upstream of the construction area, and temporary barriers will be placed around the construction area to prevent ingress.
+The biologist (under a scientific collecting permit or a Lake and Streambed Alteration Agreement), will conduct surveys for western pond turtle nests as well as individuals.
+After notifying CDFW, the qualified biologist will temporarily move any identified western pond turtles upstream of the construction area, and temporary barriers will be placed around the construction area to prevent ingress.
 Construction will not proceed until the work area is determined to be free of turtles.
 The results of these surveys will be documented in a technical memorandum that will be submitted to CDFW (if turtles are documented). - Standard construction BMPs shall be implemented throughout construction to avoid and minimize adverse effects to the water quality within the proposed project area.